 General Settings Item Description Default Enable Check the option to enable the corresponding SIM card.
 Enable Network Type Select from "Auto", "4G First", "4G Only", "3G First", "3G Only", "2G Frist", and "2G Only".
 Auto: connect to the network with the strongest signal automatically.
-Auto

 4G First: 4G network takes precedence.
 4G Only: connect to 4G network only.
 And so on.
-APN Enter the Access Point Name for cellular dial-up connection provided by local ISP.
+Auto APN Enter the Access Point Name for cellular dial-up connection provided by local ISP.
 Null Username Enter the username for cellular dial-up connection provided by local ISP.
 Null Password Enter the password for cellular dial-up connection provided by local ISP.
 Null Access Number Enter the dial-up center NO. For cellular dial-up connection provided by local ISP.
 Null PIN Code Enter a 4-8 characters PIN code to unlock the SIM.
 Null Authentication Type Select from "Auto", "PAP", "CHAP", "MS-CHAP", and "MS-CHAPv2".
 Auto Roaming Enable or disable roaming.
 Disable SMS Center Enter the local SMS center number for storing, forwarding, converting and delivering SMS message.
 Null Enable NAT Enable or disable NAT function.
 Enable ICMP Server Set the ICMP detection server's IP address.
 8.8.8.8 Secondary ICMP Server Set the secondary ICMP detection server's IP address.
 114.114.114.114 PING Times Set PING packet numbers in each ICMP detection.
 5 Packet Loss Rate Set packet loss rate in each ICMP detection.
 ICMP detection fails when the preset packet loss rate is exceeded.
 20

-Table 4-2-1-13 Cellular Parameters
+Table 4-2-1-5 Cellular Parameters

-Connection Mode Item Description Connection Mode Select from "Always Online" and "Connect on Demand".
-Connect on Demand "Connect on Demand" includes "Triggered by Call", "Triggered by SMS", and "Triggered by IO".
-Triggered by Call The router will switch from offline mode to cellular network mode rriggered by Call automatically when it receives a call from the specific phone number.
+Item Description Connection Mode Connection Mode Select from "Always Online" and "Connect on Demand".
+Connect on "Connect on Demand" includes "Triggered by Call", "Triggered by Demand SMS", and "Triggered by IO".
+The router will switch from offline mode to cellular network mode Triggered by Call automatically when it receives a call from the specific phone number.
 Call Group Select a call group for call trigger.
-Go to "System > General > Phone" to set up Call Gloup phone group.
-Triggered by SMS The router will switch from offline mode to cellular network mode Triggered by Sivis automatically when it receives a specific SMS from the specific mobile phone.
+Go to "System > General > Call Gloup Phone" to set up phone group.
+The router will switch from offline mode to cellular network mode Triggered by SMS automatically when it receives a specific SMS from the specific mobile phone.
 SMS Group Select an SMS group for trigger.
-Go to "System > General > Phone" to set up SMS Group SMS group.
+Go to "System > General > Phone" Sivis Group to set up SMS group.
 SMS Text Fill in the SMS content for triggering.
-The router will switch from offline mode to cellular network mode Triggered by IO automatically when the DI status is changed.
-Go to "Industrial > I/O > DI" to configure trigger condition.
+Dual SIM Strategy Current SIM Card Select between "SIM1" and "SIM2" as a current SIM card used.
+Switch to backup The router will switch to the backup SIM card when packet loss rate SIM card when in IMCP detection exceeds the preset value.
+ICMP detection fails in twice detection exceeds the preservalue.
+Switch to backup The router will switch to the backup SIM card when the primary SIM card when the one fails to connect with cellular network. connection fails one fails to conflect with central fietwork.
+Switch to backup The router will switch to the backup SIM card when the primary SIM card when one is roaming.